Sprazitech/HNG-Project/README.md

 **2. Navigate into the Repo** - Get inside your new code home with cd <repo-name>.

 **3️.
-Create a "package" Folder **- This is where your dependencies will live.
+Create a "package" Folder-** This is where your dependencies will live.
 Think of it as their VIP lounge.

 **4️.
 Move into the "package" Folder & Install Dependencies** - Step inside (cd package) and install requests using **pip install requests -t .**